 Watch out for these signs:

-- Device doesn’t shut down completely or takes more time than usual
+- The device doesn’t shut down completely or takes more time than usual

 - Certain applications don’t work properly or continuously crash